Andreas Christou

 Andreas Christou is a political and social figure in the Republic of Cyprus.

 Early life

 Christou was born in Limassol in 1948.
-He graduated from Lanition Gymnasium.
+He graduated from Laniteion Gymnasium.
 He studied mechanical engineering in Moscow and was actively involved in the Cypriot Students and Youth Movement.
 He worked as a mechanical engineer and later on as a senior manager of a Limassol-based Industrial Corporation.